Amazing places to explore the world's ancient civilisations

 Ephesus, Turkey

-Ephesus was once one of the wealthiest and important cities in the Greco-Roman world.
-Set near the modern town of Selçuk in western Turkey, the ruins of this absorbing site includes an elaborate library (pictured), theatre and Curetes Street, which is lined with triumphal arches and crumbling statues.
+Ephesus was once one of the wealthiest and most important cities in the Greco-Roman world.
+Set near the modern town of Selcuk in western Turkey, the ruins of this absorbing site include an elaborate library (pictured), theatre and Curetes Street, which is lined with triumphal arches and crumbling statues.
 The city was famed in the ancient world for its enormous Temple of Artemis, which was one of the seven wonders of the world.
 Now only the foundations remain.

-READ MORE: The 50 wonders of the world and how to explore them
+Now discover 60 of the world's must-see wonders and how to explore them

 Comments